SevWren/Win10-Stop-Services-Processes/README.md

 # Stop Services Processes

-This script runs 24/7, periodically terminating processes and services required for Windows Update to download & install automatically.
+This script is designed to run 24/7, periodically terminating processes and stopping services required for Windows Update to download & install automatically.
 The script also terminates certain common installers.
-It is designed to be a "set it and forget it" tool for managing system behavior.
+It is designed to be a "set it and forget it" tool for managing irregular system behavior resulting from Automatically initiated attempts to modify Window's files against Microsoft's "Database".

 ## Features